CVD (Cumulative Volume Delta) Indicator

 The Importance and Predictive Ability of Trading Volume

-Volume is a piece of key information that is commonly underestimated by most market participants.
-Generally, price action and volume should move in perfect harmony.
-Any divergence between price action and volume can be an early indication of unpredictable market conditions.
-For example, a key trend reversal or a key price breakout should always be confirmed by significant volume.
-If a price breakout isn’t confirmed by significant volume, it may not last.
-Additionally, the creation of a market top or bottom should also be confirmed by significantly increased volume.
-If the price tops with moderate volume, the market is probably found in a re-accumulation phase, not in a distribution phase.
+Volume is a key piece of information that most market participants often underestimate.
+In general, price action and volume should move in harmony.
+Any divergence between the two can be an early signal of unstable market conditions.
+For example, a major trend reversal or breakout should always be backed by strong volume.
+If a breakout happens without significant volume, it may not hold.
+Likewise, a market top or bottom should be confirmed by a clear surge in volume.
+If a price tops with only moderate volume, the market is likely in a re-accumulation phase rather than a distribution phase.

-Using Cumulative Volume Delta (CVD)
+⚙️ Using Cumulative Volume Delta (CVD)

 How it Works

-Setting the periods
+Setting the Periods

-When CVD is flat
+When CVD is Flat

-Combining the Cumulative Volume Delta (CVD) Indicator with Other Indicators
+⇄ Combining the Cumulative Volume Delta (CVD) Indicator with Other Indicators

 Chart: CVD & RSI Precision on the Daily Bitcoin

-Cumulative Volume Delta Formula
+🧮 Cumulative Volume Delta Formula

-These are the basic calculations:
+These are the basic CVD calculations:

 - Buying volume = bullish price condition X volume